centreon/centreon-documentation/en/api/clapi.md

 #### Getparam

-In order to get specific parameters on a commandn, use the **GETPARAM** action:
+In order to get specific parameters on a command, use the **GETPARAM** action:

 ``` shell
 centreon -u admin -p centreon -o CMD -a getparam -v "test;name"